-During 1955 Presley would travel federal 61 north for gaining work and building audience, popularity.
+During 1955 Presley would travel Federal 61 north for gaining work and building audience, popularity, for his song hits with Sun Records and live performances.
 At least nine Elvis shows were scheduled in the delta corridor from West Memphis to Cape Girardeau, a 170-mile belt of flatland through Arkansas and Missouri.
 His trio, now promoted as the “Blue Moon Boys”—Presley, Scotty Moore and Bill Black—would appear at roadhouses, dance halls, schools, armories and fairgrounds.

-Smaller venues largely booked the act that year, among some 280 shows in 14 states.
-The Blue Moon Boys opened January on a tour of Texas, playing schools and halls for enthusiastic audiences.
-A local deejay declared excitedly, in mispronunciation, that “a kid named Parsley played to 800 folks at Boston, Texas, and they went plumb crazy.”
+Small venues largely booked the Blue Moon Boys, among some 280 shows across 14 states in ’55.
+The act opened January on a tour of Texas, finding enthusiastic audiences in a string of towns.
+An excited deejay, mispronouncing, declared “a kid named Parsley played to 800 folks at Boston, Texas, and they went plumb crazy.”

-In mid-January, northeast Arkansas, school kids from Leachville High burst into a newspaper office.
-The giddy teens promoted their fundraiser with Elvis Presley on stage, the fabulous rockabilly heard afternoons and nights on radio from Blytheville and Memphis.
+In mid-January, northeast Arkansas, school kids from Leachville burst into a newspaper office.
+The giddy teens promoted their fundraiser with Elvis Presley at the high school, fabulous rockabilly heard afternoons and nights on radio from Blytheville and Memphis.
 “He’s great!
 He’s going to be a star!” the students gushed to editors.
-The paper published a show notice complete with publicity photo of Presley’s trio: Elvis smiled radiantly at center, darkly handsome in sporty tie and jacket, draping his arms around Moore and Black, who beamed in cowboy shirts.
-The three had become good friends since summer, however long they’d last under mounting pressure.
+The paper published a notice complete with publicity photo of Presley’s trio: Elvis smiled radiantly at center, darkly handsome in sporty tie and jacket, draping his arms around Moore and Black, who beamed in cowboy shirts.
+The three had become good friends, together since summer, however long they’d last under mounting showbiz pressure.

-Soon America’s hottest new band reached Sikeston, Mo., a bustling agricultural center of 17,000 at intersection of U.S. Highways 61 and 60.
+Soon America’s hottest new band reached Sikeston, Mo., a bustling agri-center of 17,000 at intersection of U.S. Highways 61 and 60.
 For the history of Presley appearances in small-town Missouri, the Sikeston event on Friday, Jan.
-21, 1955, left a cache of documented fact and credible recollection.
-The evidence portrayed a friendly Elvis in Sikeston, mixing freely, endearing locals.
-Presley charmed and impressed people, winning fans during a night he apparently enjoyed.
+21, 1955, left a cache of documented fact and recollection.
+The evidence portrayed a friendly Elvis in Sikeston, mixing freely, endearing himself to locals.
+Presley charmed and impressed people, winning fans on a night he apparently enjoyed.

 The Sikeston area felt homey to the young entertainer, for ancestral ties and a cluster of his relatives.
 Calhoun Presley, a great uncle and family patriarch, was a local fixture in farming, and cousins of Elvis were becoming established in business.
-Jesse Presley, Elvis’s grandfather and a brother of Calhoun, once farmed in southeast Missouri as a sharecropper.
-Additionally in Sikeston, Elvis appreciated meeting recording artist Onie Wheeler, area resident and Nashville performer with Grand Ole Opry.
-Presley admired the classy Wheeler, a soft-spoken music talent and war veteran who offered positive encouragement and advice.
+Jesse Presley, Elvis’s grandfather and a brother of Calhoun, had share-cropped in southeast Missouri.
+Additionally in Sikeston, Elvis appreciated meeting recording artist Onie Wheeler, area resident and a Nashville performer with the Grand Ole Opry.
+Presley admired the classy Wheeler, a soft-spoken music talent and war veteran who offered encouragement and advice.
 Elvis returned his best compliment, remarking that Wheeler reminded him of mother Gladys.

 Newspaper and radio coverage preceded the band in Sikeston yet most folks were clueless about the act, publicized as cowboy guitarists and yodelers.
 Then the Blue Moon Boys came out on the armory stage and broke into song.
-Presley, billed as a “country music star,” strutted in his pink suit bought on Beale Street.
+Presley was billed as a “country music star,” but he strutted a pink suit bought on Beale Street.
 He’d bust loose in a circle, strumming guitar, swinging hips and knees, dancing on toes in white shoes.
 At the microphone he wailed familiar lyrics but to beats faster, louder.
-Moore banged out rock riffs on electric guitar while Black hit bass notes and slapped wood.
+Moore banged out rock riffs on electric guitar and amplifier, while Black hit bass notes and slapped wood.
 And now the sidemen dressed snazzy themselves, in black shirts and pants with pink vests, white ties.